itsDARK768/updated-look-at-me/README.md

+# Slight introduction
+Hello everyone, I am InvertZ.
+You may or may not know me as BigBrainedDev or InvertZ from gb.
+I code shit, lua and source.
+Also, don't ask me to work on yo damn fnf mod.
+I currently work on several mods such as the Giga Build and Horizons Edge.

-# updated-look-at-me
+# Cool Shit

-Hello, its BigBrainedDev1234 here
-I am here to reintroduce myself since it has been months LOL I am by my name, I have big brain and I can do big brain stuff with lua or maybe source

-Thats all LMAO.
+I can code menus, remake gameplay, make platformers, and more with haxeflixel.